PULSED

 in the power, waste energy and nuclear industries.
 In terms of water wall

-WSI uses approx. one million pounds of Inconel 625-622 and 300 series stainless
+one million pounds of Inconel 625-622 and 300 series stainless

-MIG wires for cladding boiler water wall tubes.
+water wall tubes.

 to it's water wall clad MIG welds.
-Ed was contracted for this work by the WSI

 European clad weld patent was developed.

-BOILER LIFE AND OPERATING EFFICIENCY:
+BOILER LIFE & OPERATING EFFICIENCY:

 As

-improved the single pass clad weld quality and dramatically
+pass clad weld quality, and dramatically

 reduced the typical